Emergence of Distortions in High-Dimensional Guided Diffusion Models: Evaluating CFG strategies

-By comparing this width with the variance of the conditional distribution, i.e. $\sigma^2+t$, we conclude that ${\sigma_t^*}^2 < \sigma^2 + t$, if $w > 0$, implying that a positive guidance level is driving $\sigma_w^2(t)$ to become smaller than $\sigma^2$ at small times.
-Based on this observation, we want to design a CFG strategy that reaches the following two objectives: class \textit{separation}, i.e. $\delta_{\mu} > 0$: this effect must be induced by exposing the guided trajectory to a \textit{positive} guidance level; sample \textit{diversity}, i.e. $\delta_{\sigma^2} \geq 0$: this effect must be induced by exposing the guided trajectory to a \textit{negative} guidance level.
+If we compare $\mathbf{c}_t^*$ with $\mathbf{c}^1$, and ${\sigma_t^*}^2$ with the conditional variance $\sigma^2+t$, we realize that $\|\mathbf{c}^*_t\| > \|\mathbf{c}^1\|$ and ${\sigma_t^*}^2 < \sigma^2 + t$, $\forall\; t$ when $w >0$, while the opposite trend is expected for $w < 0$.
+This observations, combined with the results from our theory, suggest that positive guidance levels, employed by prior schedules in literature, must always imply mean overshooting and variance shrinkage at $t = 0$.
+We empirically analyze CFG distortions on Stable Diffusion (v1.5) \cite{rombach2022high} where a constant positive guidance level is applied.
+In Figure \ref{fig:distortion_metrics} we report mean and variance deformations according to standard metrics defined in Appendix \ref{app:metrics}, and show that they support theoretical predictions, i.e. means are shifted away from the class and sample variance reduces when $w$ increases.
+Figure \ref{fig:fantasy_samples} permits to visualize how images generated by vanilla CFG tend to look similar at high values of $w$, as a consequence of variance shrinkage.
+Further experimental details are provided in Appendix \ref{app:add_exp}.

-\subsection{Increasing Diversity through a negative Guidance window}
+Based on our observations, we want to design a CFG strategy that simultaneously achieves two objectives: \textit{class separation}, i.e. $\delta_{\mu} > 0$, which should be promoted by exposing the guided trajectory to a \textit{positive} guidance level; and \textit{sample diversity}, i.e. $\delta_{\sigma^2} \geq 0$, which should instead be induced by exposing the guided trajectory to a \textit{negative} guidance level.

-We hence propose an ``early-high'' CFG schedule that includes a time window of tunable width where the guidance level is set to negative values.
-An early-high schedule starts the backward process with a high value of $w$, and decreases it progressively \cite{weight_schedulers2024, stage_wise}.
-The simplest prescription that we can study in our theoretical framework reads
+\subsection{Increasing Diversity through a Negative Guidance Window}

-In this procedure, the trajectory is exposed to two different signs of the guidance level across the backward process: at large times (start of the process), the guided diffusive trajectory is pushed to expand the means and contract the variances; when $0 < t <\text{max}(0, -\frac{w_0}{\omega})$, the system is induced to reduce means and expand variances.
+We hence propose a ``early-high'' CFG schedule represented by the function $w(t) = w_0 + \omega\cdot t$, with $w_0\geq-1,\;\omega > 0$.
+According to this procedure, the trajectory is exposed to two different signs of the guidance level across the backward process: at large times, the guided diffusive trajectory is pushed to expand the means and contract the variances; when $0 < t <\text{max}(0, -\frac{w_0}{\omega})$, the system is induced to reduce means and expand variances.